ryanhaber/food-orders-api/README.md

 `NOTE:`

-This is a gross and horrible little API **that works** (at least on my machine 🤣).
-You can run it on your machine pretty easily.
+This is a dumb little API **that works** (at least on my machine 🤣).
+Also the code is shitty.
+I know.

 `You're not allowed to judge me because I'm not an engineer and I never claimed to be one.` 😬😄